 As mentioned before, OPGEE uses approximately 50 primary input parameters as input data for each field in order to perform an assessment.
-If input data are not available for some of these parameters (common due to lack of publicly available data), OPGEE uses smart defaults (see Section 3.3) to fill missing information (deterministic analysis).
-What if one does not want to use OPGEE defaults?
-Then what is the uncertainty associated with using defaults in place of the missing data?
+If input data are not available for some of these parameters (common due to lack of publicly available data), OPGEE uses smart defaults (see Section 3.3) to fill missing information (de-

-It has been shown before that emissions uncertainty depends on the key input parameters, and the use of default values in the place of specific data ([106, 107]).
+It has been shown before that emissions uncertainty depends on the key input parameters, and the use of default values in the place of specific data ([111, 112]).
 Therefore, OPGEE only analyzes the uncertainty associated with missing input parameters in 'Inputs' worksheet.
 Other uncertainty sources include: unchanging parameters embedded into OPGEE (e.g. downhole pump efficiency, etc.), model structure, and modeling equations used for process units.